JonathanCen/Spam-or-Ham/README.md

 Training:

-- I initialized the weights of to small random numbers ranging between 0.0 to 1.0.
+- I initialized the weights to small random numbers ranging from 0.0 to 1.0.
 - Bias: I hard set the bias with a weight of 5 (did not update this value as I trained).
 - Features: The features are the bag of words of that one document I am currently training on (not the entire training set).
-- When I train my perceptron, I oscillate between training Ham & Spam documents (training: ham, spam, ham, spam, ...), and when I run out of spam docs, I randomly select spam documents within the training to continue training the model.
-I did this because there are unequal amount of documents, and I found that the weights of my perceptron was heavily dominated by the ham documents, so when I tested my model, it would correctly predict ham documents 100% of the time but for spam documents it will have an accuracy of 0%, so I found this as a great solution to solve the problem of the inadequate spam documents.
+- When I train my perception, I oscillate between training Ham & Spam documents (training: ham, spam, ham, spam, ...), and when I run out of spam docs, I randomly select spam documents within the training to continue training the model.
+I did this because there are unequal amount of documents, and I found that the weights of my perceptron were heavily dominated by the ham documents, so when I tested my model, it would correctly predict ham documents 100% of the time but for spam documents, it will have an accuracy of 0%, so I found this as a great solution to solve the problem of the inadequate spam documents.
 - Bias: I hard set the bias feature to 1 with a weight of 5.
 - The activation function I used:
   - if feature_vector \* weight_vector > 0, then document is spam (1) else document is ham (-1)

 Testing:

-- Bias: Set to the same value as training
+- Bias: Set to the same value as the training
 - Features: Same as the training (bag of words of the current document I am viewing)

 ## Contributing